-Appendix A: Modeled QDT amplitudes, wind shear amplitudes, and global $E_S$ distribution at different altitudes
+Appendix A: Modeled QDT amplitudes, wind shear amplitudes, and global E_S distribution at different altitudes

-Figures A1 - A3 show results of MUAM simulations of the QDT amplitude in zonal wind, similar as in Figure 4, but for different altitudes.
-Figures A4 - A5 show comparisons of global $E_S$ QDT amplitude distributions and MUAM QDT zonal wind shear amplitudes, similar as in Figure 7, but for different altitudes.
+10 Figures A1 - A3 show results of MUAM simulations of the QDT amplitude in zonal wind, similar to Figure 4, but for different altitudes.
+Figures A4 - A5 show comparisons of global E_S QDT amplitude distributions and MUAM QDT zonal wind shear amplitudes, similar to Figure 7, but for different altitudes.